cappysan/asustor-jellyfin/README.md

 The APK application is not available as an Asustor App Central application as Asustor does not accept duplicates, even if one is docker based and this one is not.

+**Installation Steps:**

+- Download the APK file
+- Enter the Asustor App Center in your Asustor NAS UI.
+- Enter the 'Management" tab in the App Center,
+- Enter the "Manual Install" tab from the "Management" tab
+- Select the previously downloaded file for the "Browse" input box
+- Click "Upload" and follow further instructions from pop-up box.

+**Usage:**

+Jellyfin HTTP UI will be available on port 8096.

+If configured from within Jellyfin UI, the Jellyfin HTTPS UI will be available on port 8920.

+It is possible to use Cappysan Certbot and Apache package to serve Jellyfin on the default HTTPS port (ie: 443)

+A "Configuration" shared folder is created during installation.
+It should be configured to only allow admins to edit the Jellyfin configuration.
+Shared folder can be accessed through SSH (ie: /share/Configuration), or via NFS/SMB/FTP depending on your configured settings.

 ## Support & Sponsorship <a name="support"></a>

 You can help support this project, and all Cappysan projects, through the following actions:

-- ⭐Star the repository on GitLab, GitHub, or both to increase visibility and community engagement.
+- ⭐ Star the repository on GitLab, GitHub, or both to increase visibility and community engagement.

 - 💬 Join the Discord community: [https://discord.gg/SsY3CAdp4Q](https://discord.gg/SsY3CAdp4Q) to connect, contribute, share feedback, and/or stay updated.